ESP32 - CYD/Cheap Yellow Display: serieller Port P5

 Flip B. schrieb:

-> Der CH340 hat den RX fest im griff, dagegen kommt dein GPS-Modul
+Der CH340 hat den RX fest im griff, dagegen kommt dein GPS-Modul nicht an.

 Lesenswert?